Operating Margin Formula (Table of Contents)

 - Operating Margin = -44.48%

-Explanation of the Operating Margin formula
+Explanation of the Operating Margin Formula

-Sales revenue or net sales is the figure which is the monetary amount, and the same has been obtained from selling services and goods to the business customers, excluding the sales return or the merchandise returned and the allowances or the discounts which are offered to them.
-This can be realized either as credit sales or the cash sales.
+Sales revenue or net sales is the figure which is the monetary amount, and the same has been obtained from selling services and goods to the business customers, excluding the sales return or the merchandise returned and the allowances or the discounts offered to them.
+This can be realized either as credit sales or cash sales.

 Relevance and Uses